HenestrosaDev/ios-interview-questions/README.md

 	Programmatic navigation in SwiftUI can be achieved using the `NavigationLink` view and the `@State` property wrapper.

-	Here is an example of how to create programmatic navigation:
+	Here's an example of how to create programmatic navigation:

 	1. First, create a view that will be the destination of the navigation:
 		```swift